 Bachelor of Science in Health Sciences

-We are excited to let you know about the Bachelor of Science in Health Sciences (BSHS) approved for Fall 2019!
+We are excited about the Bachelor of Science in Health Sciences (BSHS), which began in the Fall 2019!

 You Should Consider this Degree If…

-- You are interested in working surrounding health services.
+- You are interested in working in health services.
 The Census Bureau estimates job growth in the health services sector will be greater than 20% over the next 10 years.

-- You are considering graduate education in a clinical discipline of any type (pre-professional).
+- You are considering graduate education in a clinical discipline of health services (pre-professional).
 The degree allows you the flexibility to select courses for that future clinical or non-clinical journey.